matyas-brabec/2025-europar-llm/reviews/game-of-life.md

 # Game of Life

-This file contains an in-depth review of the "one-shot" generated solutions.
+This file contains a summary of the single-response generated solutions.

 ## Correctness table